aws-samples/shopfloor-connectivity/docs/targets/aws-msk.md

 ---

 ### Headers
-Map of headers set for written records
+Map of headers set for written records.

+Allows setting custom key-value pairs as Kafka message headers.
+These headers are metadata that will be attached to each record written to the MSK cluster.
+Headers can be used for message filtering, routing, or carrying additional metadata alongside the message payload.

 **Type**: Map[String,String]